 With proven technological track record, LG Electronics to lead the smart energy industry with its total HVAC solution

-a leader in the HVAC industry, LG
+As a leader in the

-energy solutions in the Middle East & African (MEA) market.
+of smart energy solutions in the Middle East & African (MEA) market.

 In particular, members of the Gulf Cooperation